 How to Become a Police Officer in Las Vegas

-In order to offer the best public service to Las Vegas residents and visitors, the Las Vegas Police Department has a strict recruitment policy and actively looks for the best candidates.
+In order to offer the best public service to Las Vegas residents and visitors, the Las Vegas Metropolitan Police Department has a strict recruitment policy and actively looks for the best candidates.
 Anyone looking to work as a police officer in Las Vegas must meet a number of requirements.
 To begin, candidates must:

 LVMPD candidates must also pass a number of physical, mental, and written tests.
 The first step in the physical evaluation is the LVMPD New Hire Physical Fitness Exam.
 The exam consists of vertical jump, agility run, sit-ups, push-ups, and a 300-meter and one-and-a-half mile run.
 Candidates next take an oral examination.
 This is basically a professional job interview and candidates are expected to dress and accordingly and be on time.
 During the examination, a candidate’s ability to work on the police force and meet the rigorous demands of the job will be assessed through numerous questions.

 Las Vegas Police Department Information